maryamsh62/Python-Portfolio-Project---Fordgobike-Data-Exploration-and-Communication-of-insights/README.md

 ## 1. Investigation Overview

-This project has two parts that demonstrate the importance and value of data visualization techniques in the data analysis process, which is a Capstone project part of the Udacity Data Analysis Nanodegree course.
+This project has two parts that demonstrate the importance and value of data visualization techniques in the data analysis process, and it is a Capstone project for the Udacity Data Analysis Nanodegree course.

 - In the first part (1/2), I used Python visualization libraries to systematically wrangle and explore the origin `2017-fordgobike-tripdata` datafile, starting from plots of single variables and building up to plots of multiple variables.